-LearnDash vs. WP Courseware: A WordPress LMS Plugin Comparison
+LearnDash vs. WP Courseware: a comparison

 We’ll take a deep dive into both these options, and compare features, pricing, customer support, and more.
 By the end of this article, you’ll have a clear idea of whether LearnDash or WP Courseware is best for you.

 Why we're creating this online course platform comparison

 With all the options available in the marketplace, you may find yourself feeling overwhelmed.

 And it’s so difficult to tell how a software or platform will actually support your business model once it’s up and running.